On this article

 What is a Controlled Experiment?

 A controlled experiment is a scientific method used to test the effects of a variable by comparing a treatment group (exposed to the variable) with a control group (not exposed to the variable).
 This helps businesses determine the causal effect of a change or intervention.
+For example, testing a new onboarding flow's effect on Day-7 retention.

 An Example to Understand Controlled Experiment